Frequently asked questions about doctoral studies (FAQ)

 Yes, there are a number of options.

-For research stays of 2 (or 3, depends on countries) and more months’ length, Erasmus+ funding is available.
+For research stays of 2 months (or 3 and more months length, depends on the given country), Erasmus+ funding is available.
 This is usually associated with an additional scholarship of CZK 25,000 – 30,000 per month.
 However, the exact conditions for the minimum duration of the stipend and the amount of the scholarship paid may vary depending on the country in which the host institution is located and whether it is a partner institution of the Prague University of Economics and Business.
 For more information see https://ozs.vse.cz/english/employees-ph-d-students/long-term-study-and-research-mobilities-and-internships-abroad-with-a-financial-support-of-vse/erasmus/.

 Finally, even if it is not possible to fulfil the conditions for the trip via Erasmus + or CEESENet, if the research placement is approved as being of adequate quality, the FBA offers PhD students a fixed one-time support of CZK 10,000 for a research placement or summer school lasting from 1 week to 1 month.
-On the basis of an approved application (again, it is necessary to submit in advance), the trip can be supported from the university-wide resources of the Prague University of Economics and Business by another 10,000 CZK from the school-wide funds.
-For a template for application and further information and specification, see the 2020 Support Catalogue https://science.vse.cz/science-research-support/catalogue-of-supports-for-scientific-and-research-activities/ .
+On the basis of an approved application (again, it is necessary to submit it in advance), the trip can be supported from the university-wide resources of the Prague University of Economics and Business by another 10,000 CZK from the school-wide funds.
+For a template for application and further information and specification, see the Catalogue of Supports for the given year: https://science.vse.cz/science-research-support/catalogue-of-supports-for-scientific-and-research-activities/ .

 Please note that the FBA reserves the right to financially support individual doctoral students only once.
 It is not possible to claim, for example, funding for four one-week-long research stays or summer schools four times.
 Possibilities of repeated funding depend on the currently available financial resources of the FBA, on the quality of the scientific outputs of the PhD student so far and on the quality of the research institution or summer school and its connection with the research focus of the PhD student.